 were first police on the scene of the crash, and had suffered smoke inhalation

 and minor cuts.
-Later, Kroner was admitted to
+Later, Kroner was

 the Clifton T. Perkins State Hospital in Jessup, Maryland, for psychiatric

 He was charged at Northern District police station with malicious destruction of

 property, reckless flying and violating the law that prohibits flying over the

 In court testimony afterwards, Kroner stated